 We believe that the presentation of Adjusted EBITDA, gross EBITDA margin and distributable cash flow provides useful information to investors in assessing our financial condition and results of operations.
 Adjusted EBITDA, gross EBITDA margin and distributable cash flow should not be considered as alternatives to GAAP net income (loss), income (loss) from operations, net cash provided by (used in) operating activities or any other measure of financial performance or liquidity presented in accordance with GAAP.
 Adjusted EBITDA, gross EBITDA margin and distributable cash flow have important limitations as analytical tools because they exclude some but not all items that affect net income and net cash provided by operating activities.
 Adjusted EBITDA, gross EBITDA margin or distributable cash flow should not be considered in isolation or as a substitute for analysis of our results as reported under GAAP.
-Additionally, because Adjusted EBITDA, gross EBITDA margin and distributable cash flow may not be comparable to similarly titled measures of other companies, thereby diminishing their utility.
+Additionally, because Adjusted EBITDA, gross EBITDA margin and distributable cash flow may be defined differently by other companies in our industry, our definition of Adjusted EBITDA, gross EBITDA margin and distributable cash flow may not be comparable to similarly titled measures of other companies, thereby diminishing their utility.